 Sizing and Protection

 The majority of the climbing helmets that we tested come in two sizes, which cover a range of head sizes.
 This measurement is the circumference of your skull and is usually expressed in centimeters.

 To find your size, use a flexible tape measure or a piece of cord, and measure the circumference of your head just above the eyebrow.
 Make sure to keep the measuring device level.
 Compare this measurement to the manufacturer's size chart to pick the right size.
 Consider you may want to wear a Buff or a beanie on cold days, so if you are on the cusp, size up.

 You want the material to cover a significant portion of your forehead and also as much of your occipital bone in the back as possible.
-While getting hit from above by rockfall is one way your helmet protects you, it also offers coverage for your forehead if you fall and slam into the wall, and for the back of your head should you get flipped upside down when falling, which can happen if the rope gets behind your leg.
+While getting hit from above by rockfall is one way your helmet protects you, it also offers coverage for your forehead if you fall and slam into the wall, and for the back of your head should you get flipped upside down when falling, which can happen if the rope is behind your leg.
 It can be the lightest or most comfortable model out there, but if it doesn't cover your skull properly, then it's not much good to you.
-Since every model is different, and every skull has its unique shape, what works for you might not cover someone else's head well.
+Since every model is different, and every skull has its unique shape, what works for you might not cover someone else's head.